 To help further understanding of the Alexander Technique, the course also focuses on the historical development of the Technique, from a method of voice and breathing improvement to a technique of psycho-physical re-education.Special sessions on other topics pertinent to being a teacher of the Technique, including building a teaching practice, are included in the training.

 "Of all the medical and professional literature I've read, I believe that F. M. Alexander developed the most helpful terminology.
 It's neutral; it doesn't prematurely bias or limit our thinking, and it doesn't intimate things that we don't really know.
-Your teminology opens the doors to clear thinking."
+Your terminology opens the doors to clear thinking."

 ~Joyce Stenstrom,